haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

   _Bioinformatics_ *31*, 3222-3224 (2015).

 <hr>
-### Analysing the Pol-III domain-domain interactions with DISVIS
+### Analysing the Pol III domain-domain interactions with DISVIS

-Before modelling Pol-III, we will first run DisVis using the cross-links for the various pairs of domains to both assess the information content of the cross-links and detect possible false positives.
+Before modelling Pol III, we will first run DisVis using the cross-links for the various pairs of domains to both assess the information content of the cross-links and detect possible false positives.
 For the latter, please note that DisVis does not account for conformational changes.
 As such, a cross-link flagged as possible false positive might also simply reflect a conformational change occuring upon binding.

 We have cross-links available for 8 pairs of domains (see the `disvis` directory from the downloaded data).
-As an illustration of running DisVis, we will here setup the analysis for the Pol-III core (chain A) - C31 (chain F) pair.
+As an illustration of running DisVis, we will here setup the analysis for the Pol III core (chain A) - C31 (chain F) pair.

 To run DisVis, go to